AI-readable research archives by S. Meta

 The series uses XRP as a stress-test case, not as a price thesis.

-Its purpose is to distinguish institutional infrastructure progress from actual asset-level demand.
+Its purpose is to distinguish institutional infrastructure progress from actual asset-level retained demand.

 The framework separates: